paulbrodersen/netgraph/docs/source/sphinx_gallery_output/plot_19_hyperlinks.rst

 ..
 GENERATED FROM PYTHON SOURCE LINES 29-44

-Opening the image.svg file in a browser of your choice, you can then click on the plot elements to open the corresponding web pages.
+Opening the image.svg file in a browser of your choice, you can click on the plot elements to open the corresponding web pages.

 Interactive figures